Autumn 2022 Application Information for 2022-2023

 Visit the UW Graduate School admissions website for information about the admissions process, including an overview of the admissions process and information specific to international students.

-4. Required Documentation
+Required Documentation

-- One unofficial transcript from each college and/or university attended for credit (uploaded via the online application website).
+1. One unofficial transcript from each college and/or university attended for credit (uploaded via the online application website).
 NOTE: Students who accept admission must submit official transcripts, which will be compared to unofficial transcripts submitted during the application process.

-- Please provide a statement of purpose that includes the following elements:
+3. Please provide a statement of purpose that includes the following elements:

-- (ii) a summary of your undergraduate career and other academic training experiences,
+(ii) a summary of your undergraduate career and other academic training experiences,

-- (iii) a description of your laboratory experience, research experience, outreach, leadership activities, and/or scholarly engagement outside of coursework and their impact on your current motivations, aspirations, and scientific interests, and
+(iii) a description of your laboratory experience, research experience, outreach, leadership activities, and/or scholarly engagement outside of coursework and their impact on your current motivations, aspirations, and scientific interests, and

-You will be evaluated for your potential to contribute to research at the UW (based on your research experience, relevant work experience, creativity in problem solving, aptitude for planning/organization, scholarly engagement outside of coursework) and your persistence in and commitment to educational success (based on indices of leadership, recognition of achievements, extracurricular activities, and educational/cultural/geographic background).
+You will be evaluated for your potential to contribute to research at the UW (based on your research experience, relevant work experience, creativity in problem solving, aptitude for planning/organization, scholarly engagement outside of coursework) and your persistence in and commitment to educational success (based on indications of leadership, recognition of achievements, extracurricular activities, and educational/cultural/geographic background).

 The "Statement of Purpose" is also a good place to explain any items of concern that we may see in your application materials.
-For example, if you received poor grades at some point during your academic studies due to extenuating circumstances, providing an explanation here would be appropriate.
+For example, if you received poor grades at some point during your academic studies due to extenuating circumstances, then providing an explanation here would be appropriate.

 The total length of the Statement of Purpose should be approximately 1 to 2 pages.

-- Resume or Vitae
+4. Resume or Curriculum Vitae (CV).

 Your application will not be considered complete until items 1-5 listed above have been submitted.